Paionir/CarND-Semantic-Segmentation/README.md

 (http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).

 ##### Implementation
-The implementation had to be written inthe `main.py` module indicated by the "TODO" comments.
+The implementation had to be written in the `main.py` module indicated by the "TODO" comments.

 ### General approach